 Entrepreneurs who are looking to register a holding structure determine the location according to several factors, such as the taxes they are required to pay.
 Singapore is an ideal location for holding companies, and is sometimes preferred over Switzerland and the Netherlands.
 For example, capital gains are not taxable in Singapore, which is not always the case in Switzerland and in the Netherlands.
 Registering a company in Singapore may be a wise decision as it offers multiple benefits to its shareholders.

-- Opening a company in Singapore is a simple process
+Opening a Company in Singapore Is a Simple Process

 Singapore is renowned for having large international trade activities and for attracting foreign investors with its double taxation agreements (DTAs).
 The DTA offers a reduction or an exemption of tax on specific categories of income to Singapore residents and to residents of the treaty partners.
 In other words, the DTA ensures that businesses and individuals who are Singapore residents and who derive income from a foreign jurisdiction are not subject to international double taxation.
-Additionally, the DTA ensures that businesses and individuals who are residents of the treaty partners and who generate income in Singapore are also not subject to international double taxation; Singapore signed the DTA with the several countries.
+Additionally, the DTA ensures that businesses and individuals who are residents of the treaty partners and who generate income in Singapore are also not subject to international double taxation; Singapore has signed DTAs with several countries.

 The Inland Revenue Authority of Singapore (IRAS) carries out investigations in order to detect and to resolve tax evasion and fraud.
 Investigation activities may include surprise visits to the business premises as well as examination of accounting records, source documents and other pertinent records.
 Moreover, the Monetary Authority of Singapore (MAS) requires financial institutions to implement controls that identify and prevent the flow of illegal funds through the financial system.
 Therefore, financial institutions must identify their customers, review accounts regularly and report all suspicious transactions.
 Money laundering techniques sometimes involve statutory funds, which are funds life insurance companies are legally required to set aside to repay liabilities.
 Therefore, anti-laundering measures require a proof of legality for money that comes in Singapore, especially when it is destined to fill statutory funds.